VeselinStankov/VeselinStankov/README.md

-- 👋 Hi, everyone.
-I’m @VeselinStankov
+👋 Hi, everyone.
+I’m Veselin Stankov.

--
-- 🌱 I am currently studying 2nd year "Information technology in the industry" at the Technical University of Sofia.
+🌱 I am currently studying 3rd year "Information technology in the industry" at the Technical University of Sofia.

-- 🌱 I am also studying in the online academy "SoftUni" - Java Fundamentals.
--
-- 👀 I’m interested in Java programming and the technologies around Java.
+👀 I’m interested in mobile development with kotlin/java and technologies around it.
+I also have some experience using Java Spring Framework.

-- 👀 I consider myself as a fast learner and an open minded person, dedicated to learn new things daily.
+👀 I consider myself as a fast learner and an open minded person, dedicated to learn new things daily.

--
-- 📫 You can contact me on: stankov_2001@abv.bg
+📫 You can contact me on: veselin.stankov.01@gmail.com